littensy/charm/README.md

 setCounter(2) --> Outer: 2, Inner: 2
 ```

+> [!NOTE]
+> To run code that is "detached" from the parent effect or scope, use `untracked()` or a detached effect scope.
+If you suspect that the new nested effect behavior is causing issues with migration, try disabling the `globals.trackInnerEffects` flag to assist with debugging.

 ---

 ### `untracked(callback)`

-In case you want to read signals that you don't want to subscribe to, you can use `untracked()` to essentially call a function _outside_ the current effect, preventing signals and effects in the callback from being tracked.
+In case you want to read signals but don't want to subscribe to them, you can use `untracked()` to essentially run code _outside_ the current effect, preventing signals and effects in the callback from being tracked.

 ```luau
 local getCounter, setCounter = signal(0)